 After postponing the Expo 2020 Dubai due to COVID-19, we are once again gearing up for the worldwide event, which will be held from October 1, 2021 to March 31, 2022.

 As the much-anticipated event approaches, now is the time to begin thinking about what to expect from one of the most significant events to ever be held in the Middle East, Africa or South-East Asia.
 To help you prepare, we've put together a brief guide to the Expo:

-What’s a World Expo?
+What’s a world expo?

-Dubai Expo 2020
+Dubai 2020 Expo

 How will Dubai change after hosting Expo 2020?

 If you're looking to discover business opportunities in this area of Dubai during Expo 2020, or even during the legacy period, do not hesitate to contact our team.
-We will be delighted to guide you on what you need to do to host an event on the premises or work to set up a base in the Dubai South Free Zone.
+We would be delighted to guide you on what you need to do to host an event on the premises or work to set up a base in the Dubai South Free Zone.

-Senior Associate, Europe Emirates Group
+CEO, Europe Emirates Group